-If you want to go Greek, it’s onychocryptosis (“hidden nail”), but if you prefer Latin, stick with unguis incarnatus (“nail in flesh”).
+If you want to go Greek when describing your ingrown toenail, it’s onychocryptosis (“hidden nail”), but if you prefer Latin, stick with unguis incarnatus (“nail in flesh”).

-Aphthous stomatitis.
-Hard to say even without canker sores.
+Aphthous stomatitis, the word for canker sores, is hard to say even without canker sores.

 You know how sometimes you bite the inside of your cheek by accident, and then you get that little ridge of tissue that sticks out so that you end up biting it again and again?
 That’s morsicatio buccarum, baby.